daycith/learning_golang/README.md

 ### Switch

-In Go, the switch is like most of other programming languages, except that you do not need to write the "break" if you do not want to execute the case that follows the case that is true.
-In other words, the break is provided automatically.
+In Go, the switch is like most of other programming languages, except that the break is provided automatically.

-If you need the code to execute the case that follows the case that is true, then you can use the keyword "fallthrough".
+If you need to execute the case that follows the one that matches, then you can use the keyword "fallthrough".

 In the example below